SyntaxNyah/AO-MS-BOT/README.md

 ### Realistic ways to run your own

-1. **Run the real master server.** The official master server is open source ([AttorneyOnline/master](https://github.com/AttorneyOnline/master)).
+1. **Run the real master server.** The official master server is not open source ([AttorneyOnline/master](https://github.com/AttorneyOnline/master)).
 Host it yourself, have your AO servers heartbeat to it, and set `MS_URL=https://your-host/servers`.
 This is the closest to the real thing.